About Rich Menga

 Follow this link to send a donation.
 All donations are greatly appreciated.

 I was born in the mid-1970s back when disco music, bell bottoms and mood rings were all the rage.

-I'm originally from New England (Connecticut, specifically) where I lived until 2006.
-I then moved to Tampa Bay Florida and lived there for almost 13 years.
-In late 2018, I moved to the Dallas/Fort Worth area of Texas.
-For the curious that want more nerdy detailed info on that, see the stats page.
+I'm originally from New England where I lived until 2006.
+I then moved to Florida and lived there for almost 13 years.
+In late 2018, I moved to Texas.

 I've been playing music ever since I was 6 years old, and got my first guitar in 1990.
 But well before that I was playing workstation synthesizers (keyboards) so I also play that too from time to time.
 A full list of my gear is on the gear page.